November 30, 2016

 In response to increasing concern about collision risk, the Department of the Environment and Energy has released a draft national strategy for reducing the risk of vessel strikes.
 It is open for public comment until January 31, 2017.

 The strategy suggests that before we can develop ways to avoid collisions, we need to know exactly where animals are most in danger, by mapping the risk of vessel strike on a national scale.
-The NESP Marine Biodiversity Hub is working on a project to do just that.
-Read about the Quantification of national strike risk project in The Conversation.
+We are working on a project to do just that.

 The first step is to collate and interpret the existing data.
 Focusing specifically on whales, the current International Whaling Commission (IWC) database shows 51 reported strikes in Australian waters.
 Only two happened before 1990.